A symmetric $p$-adic symbol for triples of modular forms: Background

-\begin{rmk} Note that we let the overconvergent modular form $f$ in Equation (\ref{Nov110407p}) have growth rate $\frac{p}{p+1}$ instead of just $\frac{1}{p+1}$.
-Although we can write an $\frac{1}{p+1}$-overconvergent modular form $\phi$ in the Katz basis, and $A=[U_p]_{\text{Kb}}$ in the same basis, we cannot directly apply $A$ to $[\phi]_{\text{Kb}}$, as explained in \cite{Lau14}.
-Indeed, the coefficients in the expansion of $[\phi]_{\text{Kb}}$ will not decay fast enough ($p$-adically) for our calculations to be accurate.
-This issue is entirely avoided when $\phi$ is $\frac{p}{p+1}$-overconvergent.
-Thus, when dealing with an $\frac{1}{p+1}$-overconvergent form $\phi$, we have to compute $U_p(\phi)$ directly (without using the matrix representation $A$ of $U_p$) to improve it's overconvergence.
-After that, we may apply $A$ to $[U_p(\phi)]_{\text{Kb}}$. \end{rmk}
+Thus, we have $[U_p(f)]_{\text{Kb}} =A[f]_{\text{Kb}}$.
+For more details on the correctness Equation (\ref{23sep250136a}), see Section 2.2.2 of \cite{Lau14} and the last paragraph of Section 3.2.1 in \cite{Lau11}. \begin{rmk} Note that the valuation of the growth rate of the overconvergent modular form $f$ in Equation (\ref{Nov110407p}) is $\frac{p}{p+1}$ instead of just $\frac{1}{p+1}$.
+Although we can write an $r$-overconvergent modular form $\psi$, with $\ord(r)=\frac{1}{p+1}$, in the Katz basis, and $A=[U_p]_{\text{Kb}}$ in the same basis, we cannot directly apply $A$ to $[\psi]_{\text{Kb}}$, as explained in Section 2.2.2 of \cite{Lau14}.
+Indeed, the coefficients in the expansion of $[\psi]_{\text{Kb}}$ are not guaranteed to decay fast enough ($p$-adically) for our calculations to be accurate and for Equation (\ref{23sep250136a}) to hold.
+This issue is entirely avoided when the valuation of the growth rate of $\psi$ is $\frac{p}{p+1}$.
+Thus, when dealing with an overconvergent form $\psi$ of growth rate having valuation $\frac{1}{p+1}$, we have to first compute $U_p(\psi)$ directly (without using the matrix representation $A$ of $U_p$) to obtain an overconvergent form with growth rate of valuation $\frac{p}{p+1}$, thus improving its overconvergence and decay properties.
+After that, we may apply $A$ to $[U_p(\psi)]_{\text{Kb}}$. \end{rmk}